project-alice-assistant/docs/docs/skill-development/files-in-depth.md

 - Think about it as `What do I definitely want my skill to react to?`

 ::: tip Pro tip
-Remember `speakableName` from the install file?
+Remember `speakableName` from the installation file?
 Well, this is why it exists!
 Alice will use that `speakableName` to propose your skill to download.
 :::